imanghafoori1/laravel-terminator/README.md

 \ImanGhafoori\Terminator\TerminatorFacade::sendAndTerminate($response);

 ```
-**In fact sendAndTerminate() function can accept anything you normally return from a typical controller.**
+**In fact sendAndTerminate() ( or it's alias "respondWith" ) function can accept anything you normally return from a typical controller.**

 ### About Testibility: